thruthesky/backend/README.md

 ### Todo

-* set web server directory index to seo.php
+* Configure web server's `directory index` to seo.php, so backend has a separate start script for its service.
 * save all client file on Backend root folder.
 Add .gitignore to make it easy work.
 * seo.php will read angular 'index.html'
 * seo.php will patch 'SEO' things into 'index.html' based on the URL.